 grep command with

 option -i .

 grep -i John names.txt

-If string you want to search includes spaces then enclose them inside single or double quotes.
+If the string you want to search includes spaces then enclose them inside single or double-quotes.
 In the below example, it will search

 John Hanks in

 grep -i "John Hanks" names.txt

 You can display a number of matching lines using grep command with

 -c option.
 Run the following command to find the count of the string

 (-v) option is used to invert the grep output.
 The command will display the lines which do not match the given pattern.